 Management of Cloud SQL instances involves:

-- Restarting an instance – An instance is stopped as all connections from it are drained.
+An instance is stopped as all connections from it are drained.
 Google Cloud SQL restarts the instance when there is a fresh connection request for the instance, until which the instance stays shut.
-The requirement to restart any instance arises rarely, however.
+However, the requirement to restart any instance arises rarely.

-- Deleting an instance – When deleted, the data in an instance is lost permanently and it is a good practice to delete an instance following a scheduled backup or export of the instance.
+When deleted, the data in an instance is lost permanently, and it is a good practice to delete an instance following a scheduled backup or export of the instance.

-How do you use your Cloud SQL instances?
+How do you Use Google Cloud SQL Instances?

 To use Google Cloud SQL instances, you have to:

-- Install a MySQL client – Install MySQL, request an IP address and authorize your network.
+Install Google Cloud MySQL, request an IP address, and authorize your network.
 Once you have done that, you can connect to an instance.

 What is Cloud SQL Application Programming Interface (API)?

 To programmatically administer your instances, Google Cloud SQL offers a REST API.
-The Google Cloud SQL API offers means for:
+The Google Cloud SQL API provides means for: